jazzzchan/PUI2017_yc3300/HW11_yc3300/README.md

-1. Downloaded data using addresses that Sam Ovenshine shared.
+1. Downloaded data from addresses that Sam Ovenshine shared, as the old one skeleton has been moved
+2. Discussed with YuwenChang, Yuwen Chang helped me with downloading data